internet-equity/netrics-docker/README.md

 ### Adding a New Measurement

-See the documentation on the Netrics repository about [adding a new measurement](https://github.com/internet-equity/netrics#development).
-We will have a short guide on adding measurements ready soon!
+Read the documentation [here](./config/measurements/README.md) to learn how to add new measurements Netrics when running it with this repository and docker.
+See the general documentation on the Netrics repository about [adding a new measurement](https://github.com/internet-equity/netrics#adding-builtins) to the framework.